GrantBirki/errbot/README.md

 ### Deployment and Hosting 🚀

+If you do not wish to use this public version of errbot, you can clone this repo and self-host it anywhere you wish (yay opensource!).

 This project builds a Docker container which you can deploy anywhere to bring your chatbot to life.
 Below are just a few example of all the many places you could deploy your chatbot container:

 - Raspberry Pi